joaquinpereyra98/daggerheart-art-pack/README.md

 **Q: What if my image doesn’t appear in the compendium?**
 A: Make sure:
-- The file is placed in the correct subfolder for the compendium.
+- The file is placed in the correct folder for the compendium.
 - The filename follows the slugified naming rules.
 - The image format is supported by FoundryVTT.